beyzayukseel/simpra-case-study/README.md

 Indexes can be considered for the fields to filter in the search endpoint.
 In this context, creating a composite index for checkin date and checkout date might be reasonable.
-Currently, they are stored as LocalDateTime, but converting them to UNIX format could enable better indexing practices.
+Currently, they are stored as LocalDateTime, but converting them to UNIX format could enable better indexing practices for my implementation.